Shivanipandey27/To-Do-App/README.md

-To-Do App
+#📝 To-Do App

-A simple web app to keep track of tasks.

-Features:
+Keep track of your tasks in a simple & fun way! ✅

+✨ Features
-Add tasks
+  ➕ Add tasks

-Delete tasks

-Mark tasks as done
+  ✅ Mark tasks as done

-Responsive design

-Technologies:
+  ❌ Delete tasks
+  📱 Works on desktop & mobile

+💻 Technologies
-HTML
+  🌐 HTML

-CSS
+  🎨 CSS

-JavaScript
+  ⚡ JavaScript

-How to use:
+🚀 How to Use

-Open index.html in your browser
+1.Open index.html in your browser

-Type a task and add it
+2.Type a task in the input box
+3.Press Enter or click Add ➕

-Check it when done or delete if needed
+4.✅ Check tasks when done
+5.❌ Delete tasks you don’t need